-What Does Stability Mean?
+What Do Stability Running Shoes Mean?
 And Who Is It For?

 It is for runners who are very flatfooted and who typically fall inward on both ankles and knees.
 It also means that the shoe has more stability than a neutral shoe.
 The common denominator for all stability running shoes is that they have some kind of construction on the inside of the shoe, which gives you more stability in the arch.